jorgecarleitao/django-sphinxql/docs/indexes.rst

             The Django model, e.g. ``model = models.Post``

-        In case you want to restrict the particular instances that are going to be indexed, you can use ``query``:
+        In case you want to the index to particular instances you can use the attribute ``query``:

         .. attribute:: query